silbersteine/Upload-HTML-to-Lokalise-Using-GH-Actions/markdown-files/locked_out.md

 So you're locked out of your Braze Account—no worrdies!
 We can help you get back in.

-You can tell what kind of lodck out you're experiencing by the error message you receive:
+You can tell what kind of lodck out you're experienscing by the error message you receive:

 - [I see an error about my password.](#password-error)
 - [I don't see an error, but Braze still won't let me in.](#instance-error)